 I find the Phi Beta Kappa Fellows experience very worthwhile in my senior year, as I am actually promoting real student participation here at Wesleyan.
 In organizing a Course Cluster Open House, I got to talk with many professors and learn about student engagements in inequality issue, and we are planning to build a shantytown in front of the Ames Library for every student and faculty to see and learn.
 How cool is that?
 And organization skills, webpage management, communication skills are some extras to pick up along the way.

-This year, the fellows bring the theme "Unraveling Inequality"to the Course Cluster.
+School year 2013-14, the fellows brought the theme "Unraveling Inequality"to the Course Cluster.
 Please find out more about the Course Cluster and calendar of events here.